nabil-hfz/mosh-angular-course/angular-fundamentals/README.md

 `<li *ngFor="let course of courses">`

-3- Dependency Injection:
+4- Dependency Injection:

 It comes for free with Angular.
-We have to one step which is in @NgModule inside providers param adding a reference to the desired Dependency.
+We have to do one more step which is in @NgModule inside `providers` param adding a reference to the desired Dependency.
 For example:

 `providers: [CoursesService]`

+5- Create a new service using Angular CLI which will add annotation `@Injectable()` to this service.
+This is being added if the service depends on another dependency

+`ng g s email`

+g:       Stands for generating.
+s:       Stands for service.
+email:   Stands for service's name.